Critical Section in OS (Operating System)

 What is Critical Section in OS?

-A critical section in os refers to a section of code that accesses shared resources, such as shared memory or I/O devices.
-These shared resources can be accessed by multiple processes or threads, and without proper synchronization, it can lead to race conditions and data inconsistencies.
-A critical section is used to ensure that only one process or thread can access the shared resource at a time, preventing any conflicts or errors.
-This is achieved through the use of synchronization mechanisms, such as semaphores, monitors, or critical section objects, which are used to control access to the critical section in os.
+A critical section in operating system denotes a specific segment of code that deals with accessing shared resources like shared memory or I/O devices.
+As multiple processes or threads can access these shared resources concurrently, it becomes crucial to synchronize their access to prevent race conditions and data inconsistencies.
+The purpose of a critical section is to ensure that only one process or thread can access the shared resource at any given time, effectively avoiding conflicts or errors.
+Synchronization mechanisms, such as semaphores, monitors, or critical section objects, are employed to regulate access to the critical section in the operating system.

 Now, we know the overview of what is critical section in os.
 Further in this article, we will see what is critical section problem and its solutions.